Making Ice Blocks

 I’ve lived in many places around the country and have never had such frequent power outages as my time here in Florida.

-If you keep your freezer well-stocked like most families it might be a good idea to consider using block ice an emergency insurance policy.
+If you keep your freezer well-stocked, it might be a good idea to use block ice an emergency insurance policy.
 In an emergency it might help save a freezer full of food from going bad.
 But, be careful of accidental melting, so you don’t ruin your freezer!

 Should you drain the ice water?

 There’s a raging debate about this.
-Some people say that water in the bottom of a cooler will make existing ice melt faster, and some people say that the watery ice-melt will help keep the cooler colder for longer.
+Some people say that water in the bottom of a cooler makes remaining ice melt faster.
+Some people say that watery ice-melt helps keep the cooler colder for longer.

 For all of the raging debate online, I haven’t seen much discussion of one critical consideration: Food contamination.